-A one of a kind frightening mission I must say regarding my Universal Studios Halloween Horror Nights experience.
+A one of a kind frightening mission I must say regarding my Universal Studios Halloween Horror Nights 2013 solo mission!

 The things I will do for my readers 🙂